ersascape/ersascape/README.md

 - 🔭 I’m currently working on [the Redmi K30 4G](https://github.com/aospa-phoenix) and the POCO F1, and have previously worked on the [Teracube 2e](https://github.com/teracube-mt6765-devs), Teracube One, Redmi 9 Power, Redmi Note 4X and the Redmi 1S.
 - 👨‍💻 I am actively looking for **full-time work**.
 I am also open to freelance projects.
-- 🧑‍💼 Currently working as an Analyst Intern at [HSBC](https://hsbc.co.in).
+- 🧑‍💼 Currently working as an Analyst at [HSBC](https://hsbc.co.in).
 Previously worked as Site Reliability Engineer Intern at [Luganodes](https://luganodes.com), ex-Firmware Engineer at [FloMobility](https://github.com/flomobility) and [Teracube-Inc](https://github.com/Teracube-Inc)
 - 📦 I love playing around with different operating systems and embedded platforms
 - 😄 Pronouns: he/him/his
 - 📝 I regularly write articles on [my blog](https://malvi.tech/posts)